chariguanaCode/universal-print-in-cpp/examples/README.md

 #### Binary tree in array (e)

-Here we're printing a tree without the left subtree.
+Here we print a tree without the left subtree.

 #### Binary tree in array (f)

-Lambdas will be working, I promise.
+Lambdas will work at some point, I promise.

 #### Binary tree in adjacency matrix (a)

-Here we are constructing functions for other methods of handling binary trees.
+Here we construct functions for other methods of representing binary trees.

 ### Linux